GuifuLiu/shuttlebus_timetable/README.md

 The shuttle bus schedule is provided by the [University][2].
 The user's current time, day, and date are accessed using Javascript [standard built-in object][3].

+## Feature
+The page should update time difference with the departure time without refreshing the page Find bus stop button jumps to that location on Google map Reminder on additional dropoff bus stop if traveling from King's Building to Bristo Square Reminder that there is no shuttle bus on the weekend

 ## Built With
 - Javascript